maccody/KanaChordPlus/hardware/README.md

 Now, cut a four-conductor section of ribbon cable with a length of approximatly 28 cm (11 inches).
 This will be the row cable for the right keypad.
 Separate out the individual conductors for about 3 cm (1.25 inches), attach four (4) female crimp terminals, and insert the terminals into a five (5) terminal connector shell.
 Note that there will be an unused place between the terminal pins for Rows 0 and 1, which is Ground Pin 18 on the Pico.
 Note that three of the ribbon cable conductors attach to the Row solder pads on the right keyboard PCB, while one conductor attaches to the signal input of the level shifter circuit.
 Note that during installation, this cable will fold over to attach to Pins 16 through 20 on the Pico.

-Assmble the unidirectional level shifter circuit on a small piece of prototyping board with solder pads or as otherwise desired.
+The unidirectional level shifter circuit can be assembled free-form, as it only has three components.  on a small piece of prototyping board with solder pads or as otherwise desired.
 The idea is to keep the resulting assembly small and relatively flat.
 In the implementation shown in the picture, judicious application of heat-shrink tubing was performed to prevent short circuits.
 The circuit is wired into the power harness, which is approximately 10 cm (3.5 inches) long.
 The power harness has three (3) female crimp connectors that are inserted into a four (4) terminal connector shell.
 Note that there will be an unused place between the Ground and 3V3(OUT) pins, which is the 3.3V_EN pin 37 on the Pico.
 Consult the pictorial schematic above for the wiring of the level shifter circiut, with the output of the level shifter connected to the Neopixel input and the power harness 5V and Ground to the right keyboard PCB.
 During installation, the power harness connector will attach to Pins 36 through 39 on the Pico.
 This completes the wiring of the right keypad assembly.

 The macro mode slide switch is soldered to a three-wire harness that is 5 cm (2 inches) long.
 The harness has three (3) female connector pins crimped on and placed within a three-position connector shell.
 Consult the pictorial schematic above for the wiring of the switch harness.
 During final assembly, the connector will be placed on the header pins at positions 22 through 24.